Superior pharyngeal constrictor muscle

 The superior pharyngeal constrictor muscle is a quadrilateral muscle of the pharynx.
 It is the uppermost and thinnest of the three pharyngeal constrictors.

 The muscle is divided into four parts according to its four distincts origins: a pterygopharyngeal, buccopharyngeal, mylopharyngeal, and a glossopharyngeal part.
 The muscle inserts onto the pharyngeal raphe, and pharyngeal spine.
 It is innervated by pharyngeal branch of the vagus nerve via the pharyngeal plexus.
 It acts to convey a bolus down towards the esophagus, facilitating swallowing.

 Anatomy

+The superior constrictor muscle is a quadrilateral, sheet-like muscle.
+It is thinner than the middle and inferior constrictor muscles.

 Origin

+The sites of origin of the muscles collectively are the pterygoid hamulus (and occasionally the adjoining posterior margin of the medial pterygoid plate) anteriorly, (the posterior margin of) the pterygomandibular raphe, the posterior extremity of the mylohyoid line of mandible, and (negligibly) the side of the tongue.

-The four parts of the muscle are distinguished depending upon the origin:
+Four parts of the muscle are distinguished according to the origin: